jaspervdj/hakyll/web/tutorials/01-installation.markdown

 haskell program.
 We can compile and run it like this:

     $ cd my-site
+    $ stack init  # Optional, if you haven't used stack before
     $ stack build
     $ stack exec site build